gekatateam/neptunus/plugins/outputs/sql/README.md

     batch_buffer = 100

     # maximum number of attempts to execute push query
-    # before event will be marked as failed
+    # before events batch will be marked as failed
     retry_attempts = 0 # zero for endless attempts

     # interval between retries to (re-)execute push query